-Synopsis: Chapter Seven of the Guidelines Manual addresses violations of probation and supervised release by means of an introductory framework and a series of policy statements.
-The introduction to Chapter Seven, Part A explains the framework the Guidelines Manual uses to address violations of probation and supervised release.
+Synopsis of Proposed Amendment: Chapter Seven (Violations of Probation and Supervised Release) of the Guidelines Manual addresses violations of probation and supervised release by means of an introductory framework and a series of policy statements.
+The introduction to Chapter Seven, Part A (Introduction to Chapter Seven) explains the framework the Guidelines Manual uses to address violations of probation and supervised release.
 It describes the Commission's resolution of several issues.
 First, the Commission decided in 1990 to promulgate policy statements rather than guidelines because of the flexibility of this option.
 See generally USSG Ch.7, Pt.A.
-Next, "[a]fter lengthy consideration," the Commission adopted a "breach of trust" framework for violations of supervised release: the alternative option would have sanctioned individuals who committed new criminal conduct by applying the offense guidelines in Chapters Two and Three to the criminal conduct that formed the basis of the new violation, along with a recalculated criminal history score.
+Next, "[a]fter lengthy consideration," the Commission adopted a "breach of trust" framework for violations of supervised release; the alternative option would have sanctioned individuals who committed new criminal conduct by applying the offense guidelines in Chapters Two and Three to the criminal conduct that formed the basis of the new violation, along with a recalculated criminal history score.
 Id.
 Under this approach, the "sentence imposed upon revocation [is] intended to sanction the violator for failing to abide by the conditions of the court-ordered supervision, leaving the punishment for any new criminal conduct to the court responsible for imposing the sentence for that offense."
 Id.
 Finally, despite some debate, the Commission opted to "develop a single set of policy statements for revocation of both probation and supervised release."
 Id.
 The Commission signaled that it intended ultimately to issue "revocation guidelines," but it has not done so.
 Id.

 Section 7B1.1 (Classification of Violations (Policy Statement)) governs the classification of violations of supervised release.
 Grade A Violations consist of conduct constituting (A) a federal, state, or local offense punishable by a term of imprisonment exceeding one year that (i) is a crime of violence, (ii) is a controlled substance offense, or (iii) involves possession of a firearm or destructive device of a type described in 26 U.S.C. § 5845(a); or (B) any other federal, state, or local offense punishable by a term of imprisonment exceeding twenty years.
 USSG §7B1.1(a)(1).
 Grade B Violations involve conduct constituting any other federal, state, or local offense punishable by a term of imprisonment exceeding on year.
 USSG §7B1.1(a)(2).
-Grade C Violations involve conduct constituting (A) a federal, state, or local offense punishable by a term of imprisonment esceeding on year.
-USSG §7B1.1(a)(2).
-Grade C Violations involve conduct constituting (A) a federal, state, or local offense punishable by a term of one year or less; or (B) a violation of any other condition of supervision.
+Grade C Violations involve conduct constituting (A) a federal, state, or local offense punishable by a term of imprisonment of one year or less; or (B) a violation of any other condition of supervision.
 USSG §7B1.1(a)(3).
 In cases with more than one violation of the conditions of supervision, or a single violation with conduct constituting more than one offense, the grade of the violation is determined by the violation having the most serious grade.
 USSG §7B1.1(b).